pooyasohrabipoor/Active-Dual-Line-Laser-Scanning-System/README.md

 When an object is introduced into the field, the laser line shifts from its baseline.

-This shift is used to compute depth, enabling real-time 3D surface profiling.
+This shift is used to compute depth, enabling 3D surface profiling.